zhulduz/backbone-fetch-cache/readme.md

 ```

 ### `priorityFn`
 When setting items in localStorage, the browser may throw a ```QUOTA_EXCEEDED_ERR```, meaning the store is full.
 Backbone.fetchCache tries to work around this problem by deleting what it considers the most stale item to make space for the new data.
-The staleness of data is determined by the sorting function ```priorityFn````.
+The staleness of data is determined by the sorting function ```priorityFn````, which by default returns the oldest item.

 The default is:
 ```